Strawberry Studios: 10cc home studio

 The experience of working on Solitaire, which became a success for Sedaka, was enough to prompt the band to seek recognition on their own merits.
 In a later interview Gouldman said: "It was Neil Sedaka's success that did it, I think.
 We'd just been accepting any job we were offered and were getting really frustrated.
 We knew that we were worth more than that, but it needed something to prod us into facing that.
 We were a bit choked to think that we'd done the whole of Neil's first album with him just for flat session fees when we could have been recording our own material."

-Once launched as a band, 10cc recorded their first four albums at Strawberry Studios.
-Sheet Music (1974) was recorded at the same time McCartney was producing brother Mike McGear's McGear album.
+Once launched as a band, 10cc recorded their first four studio albums at Strawberry Studios.
+Sheet Music (1974) was recorded at the same time McCartney was producing brother Mike McGear's album McGear.
 Gouldman recalled: "We would work in the studios every day from 11am to 5pm and then Paul would come in the evenings.
 It was a fabulous period, the studio looked absolutely beautiful, full of their equipment and our equipment, there was a lovely creative atmosphere in the studio ...
 Throughout that period Strawberry was operating 24 hours a day and that gave the studio an atmosphere it had never had before and to me that's something that came across on Sheet Music that we did not capture again when we did The Original Soundtrack."

 Strawberry Studios South and Strawberry Mastering

 In 1976, Gouldman and Stewart opened a second studio, Strawberry Studios South, in a former cinema in Dorking, Surrey, following the departure of Godley and Creme.
 The studio had been planned before the band's split, with Stewart pointing out the Stockport studio had been in such great demand it was often difficult for 10cc to use it.
 He said: "Initially the studio will be just for 10cc, but we will be letting it out for block bookings of two months at a time for selected customers, other groups who want to record in comfort."
 The original Strawberry Studio was then referred to as Strawberry Studios North.

-The first 10cc album to be recorded there was 1977's Deceptive Bends and the band continued to record the subsequent albums there.
-The band returned to Strawberry Studios North to record Windows in the Jungle in 1983.
+The first 10cc album to be recorded there was their fifth, Deceptive Bends (1977), and the band continued to record the subsequent albums there.
+The band returned to Strawberry Studios North to record their ninth album, Windows in the Jungle (1983).

 In 1978, Strawberry Mastering opened in London, which for the first time gave the studio complete control of the process from recording to pressing.